...

 If the service doesn’t work on the first attempt, don’t panic—these are common issues:

-What If You See an Unknown SIM on Your CNIC?
+What to Do if You Find an Unknown SIM on Your CNIC

-As soon as you receive the 668 response, save it before you take any further action.
-The simplest method is to take a screenshot and note the date/time.
-This record is helpful when speaking to customer support or visiting an official service center.
+As soon as you receive the response from 668, take a screenshot and note the date/time.
+This record will be helpful when speaking to customer support or visiting an official service center.
 Keep it private—posting screenshots publicly may expose sensitive information about your CNIC-linked connections.

-If an unfamiliar SIM appears against your CNIC, go to your operator’s official service point (company franchise or customer care center).
-Carry your original CNIC and keep the 668 reply screenshot saved on your phone.
-At the counter, ask them to review the connections linked to your CNIC and identify anything you don’t recognize.
-It’s better to avoid small third-party mobile shops for this task. official centers have the correct system access to verify registrations and guide you properly.
+If an unfamiliar SIM appears against your CNIC, visit your operator’s official service point (company franchise or customer care center).
+Take your original CNIC and the 668 reply screenshot with you.
+Ask them to review the connections linked to your CNIC and identify anything you don’t recognize.
+It’s better to avoid small third-party mobile shops for this task, as official centers have the correct system access to verify registrations.

 If the staff confirms an unauthorized SIM, request removal/disconnection or blocking from your CNIC record.
-This is commonly completed through biometric verification, so you’ll need to be present in person with your original CNIC.
+This process typically involves biometric verification, so you’ll need to be present in person with your original CNIC.
 After the request is processed, ask the representative to confirm the updated status.
-For your own peace of mind, you can re-check again later using 668 to ensure the CNIC-linked SIM count is correct.
+For peace of mind, you can re-check the SIM count later using 668 to ensure the CNIC-linked SIM count is accurate.

-Step 4 Extra Safety Tips (Protect Your CNIC & SIM Record)
+Step 4: Extra Safety Tips to Protect Your CNIC & SIM Record

 To reduce risk in the future:

-Don’t share CNIC photos, CNIC numbers, or verification codes with unknown people.
+Avoid Sharing CNIC Information: Never share CNIC photos, CNIC numbers, or verification codes with unknown people.
+Fraudsters may use this information to link unauthorized SIMs to your CNIC.

 conclusion